ModelEarth/webhook/README.md

 To test, in `settings.py`, uncomment the ENV:TEST section and comment out ENV:PROD.

-## Getting Started

-1. Optionally create a private repository on GitHub, or a secure environment variable
-2. Clone your repo to your local machine `git clone [YOUR_PRIVATE_REPO_GIT]`
-3. `cd [YOUR_REPO]`
-4. Add the original webhook repo as a remote: `git remote add upstream https://github.com/ModelEarth/webhook.git`
-5. Fetch and merge changes from the original repo: `git fetch upstream` \ `git merge upstream/main`
-6. Push changes to Your Repo: `git push origin main`

 ## Local Dev Setup

-About changing Python version: [pyenv notes](https://model./io/coders/python/)

-1. Activate virtual env for Python:
+1. Run in the webhook foler to activate a virtual env for Python:

         python3.11 -m venv env
-        source venv/bin/activate # On Windows .\env\Scripts\activate
+        source venv/bin/activate    # On Windows run: .\env\Scripts\activate

 2. Install the packages

         pip install -r requirements.txt

+Our notes on changing your Python version using [pyenv](https://model.earth/io/coders/python/)

 ### Local Form Data Tests Setup

-In order to do some local tests on Postman, please follow [this guide](https://blog.postman.com/how-to-access-google-apis-using-oauth-in-postman/) to set up OAuth 2.0 in Postman for Google Form APIs.
+To run API tests using Postman, follow [this guide](https://blog.postman.com/how-to-access-google-apis-using-oauth-in-postman/) to set up OAuth 2.0 in Postman for Google Form APIs.

 The scope should be set to `https://www.googleapis.com/auth/forms.responses.readonly  https://www.googleapis.com/auth/forms.body.readonly` with a newline as the separator.